Policy Management

 Summary

-In the end after your identification process, you have the following scenarios:
+In the end after the identification process is completed, you have the following scenarios:

 • You identified a problem that requires a document but that document does not exist or is not accurate and therefore you have a new project linked to the problem instead of a document.